MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 ## View search activity Logs results

 After you select **Search**, the **Results** tile shows all of the events that match your specified filters.
 By default, logs are sorted by the event date/time attribute, which is shown in your local time zone.
 The most recent event appears at the top of the grid.
-You can sort by other attributes by selecting the column title, but only the logs that have already loaded on the results grid are sorted.
+You can sort by other attributes by selecting the column title, but only logs that are already loaded on the results grid are sorted.
 By default, 100 logs are loaded on the page.
 As you scroll down, more logs are loaded.

 ## Change column options